SikuliX/SikuliX-Docs/src/main/resources/docs/source/textandocr.rst

 Step 3: Put the .traineddata files into the tessdata folder (Step 1)

-In your script say before using an OCR feature, that should use the language: :py:method:`OCR.options().language("xxx")`.
+In your script say before using an OCR feature, that should use the language: :py:meth:`OCR.options().language("xxx")`.

 Another way to set a default language to be used after startup globally::